-Please call us by 9:00 a.m. if your child will not be attending that day.
+Please update the parent portal or call us before 9:00 a.m. if your child will not be attending that day.
 We are required to report any serious illnesses to the State Health Agency and to keep accurate records of all children who are absent along with the reason for the absences.